-Seeing as parrots can’t cry, owners must look out for other signs of sadness, depression, or general ill-feeling, especially if they don’t vocalize their feelings.
+Owners must look out for other signs of sadness, depression, or ill-feeling, especially if they don’t vocalize their feelings.
 Some parrots are quieter than others, making it difficult to tell.
 Signs include:

-Not all parrots vocalize.
-Some resort to feather-plucking to show their emotions.
-Alongside pain and distress, feather-plucking is the sign of boredom and frustration.
-You’ve probably heard the expression “bored to tears” – this behavior isn’t far off.
+Some parrots will resort to feather-plucking to show their emotions.
+Alongside pain and distress, feather-plucking is a sign of boredom and frustration.
+You’ve probably heard the expression ‘bored to tears’ – this behavior isn’t far off.

 - Lack of exercise